Richmond Academy of Innovative Learning (RAIL: Gr.8-10)

 RAIL's mission is to teach students using inquiry and project-based learning, to become critical thinkers, collaborators, innovators & contributors.

 Richmond Virtual Schools' RAIL program for grades 8-10 is a blended, project-based program that is designed to provide students with the knowledge and skills they will need to be successful in their post-secondary education and in the rapidly changing workplaces they will encounter.
 As full-time students with five RAIL courses and three Palmer courses, you will have connections with the larger Palmer population.
 Students will study Mathematics, Science, Social Studies, English, and ADST with two RAIL teachers.
 Palmer will provide options for PHE, Art, Band, Drama, Tech Ed, and French.
 Students will be able to participate in Palmer clubs and sports.
+For the 2023-24 school year RAIL will be a grade 8 and 9 program only.

 Profile of a RAIL student: